Sam786eer/Bug-Tracking-System/README.md

 Run this in the main project folder: npm install

-2️⃣ Install Frontend Dependencies cd client npm install
+2️⃣ Install Frontend Dependencies: cd client, npm install
 Then return to the root:

 cd ..
-3️⃣ Create Environment Variables
+3️⃣ Create Environment Variables:
 Create a .env file in the project root (NOT inside client):
-MONGO_URL=your_mongodb_connection_string
+MONGO_URL=your_mongodb_connection_string,
 JWT_SECRET=your_secret_key_here